Circumventing Security in Claude Code: Misconfiguration and Denial-of-Service

 Technical Analysis

-Internally, Claude Code expands environment variables using a nested function designed to process tokens within command strings.
+Internally, Claude Code parses the environment variables using a nested function designed to process tokens within command strings.
 Malformed or unexpected inputs prompt this function to raise unhandled exceptions, causing service disruptions.

 Disclosure and Vendor Response

-Kodem responsibly disclosed both vulnerabilities to Anthropic, the creators of Claude Code.
-Anthropic promptly acknowledged and replicated both issues.
-Despite the clear practical implications, there remains ongoing discussion regarding the classification of these behaviors as vulnerabilities versus intended functionality.
+Kodem responsibly disclosed the DoS vulnerability to Anthropic, the creators of Claude Code.
+Anthropic promptly acknowledged and replicated the issue.

 Recommendations for Security Researchers and Product Security Teams